Author: James Cheef Wright

 but whoever drinks of the water that I will give him shall never be thirsty; but the water that I will give him will become in him a fountain of water springing up to eternal life.”

-Just as the Father had done in Ezekial 36 to describe cleansing and renewal of the house of Israel, the Son also uses water symbolically with the Samaritan woman to describe the life-giving, cleansing work that leads to eternal life.
+Just as the Father had done in Ezekiel 36 to describe cleansing and renewal of the house of Israel, the Son also uses water symbolically with the Samaritan woman to describe the life-giving, cleansing work that leads to eternal life.
 Parallel Scriptures where water represents: cleansing, renewal, and the removal of unrighteousness.
 The very process Jesus explained to Nicodemus as being necessary to enter the kingdom of God.

 How the Spirit Gives New Life to the Believer